GioF71/mpd-alsa-docker/README.md

 # mpd-alsa-docker

 A Docker image for mpd with support for both Alsa (`alsa`) and PulseAudio (`pulse`).
 It also includes `mpdscribble`.
-Or, you can use [mpd-scrobbler-docker](https://github.com/GioF71/mpd-scrobbler-docker).
+In alternative, you can use [mpd-scrobbler-docker](https://github.com/GioF71/mpd-scrobbler-docker) as the scrobbler for this imate.
-User mode is now possible with `alsa`.
+User mode is now possible with `alsa` mode, and of course it is mandatory for `pulse` mode.

 ## Available Archs on Docker Hub